Siting a Manufactured Home on an Individual Lot

 The following is a brief summary of the City of Grants Pass regulations governing the siting of manufactured homes on individual lots.
 These regulations can be found in the City of Grants Pass Development Code Sections 22.330 and 22.400.

-In most cases, a manufactured home can be placed on a lot where a conventional single family home would be allowed.
-Homes are not allowed on certain lots, such as lots which do not have frontage on a street, lots without access to public sewer, or lots zoned for industrial use.
+In most cases, a manufactured home can be placed on a lot where a conventional single-family home would be allowed.
+Homes are not allowed on certain lots, such as lots that do not have frontage on a street, lots without access to the public sewer, or lots zoned for industrial use.
 If there will be more than one dwelling on the lot, special rules apply.

 Manufactured Home Criteria

 All manufactured homes on individual lots must meet the Manufactured Home Construction and Safety Standards Act of 1974 of the U.S. Department of Housing and Urban Development, as amended.
 A red seal bearing the Insignia of Compliance and date of manufacture will be affixed to the unit showing that it meets this standard.

 In addition, the manufactured home must meet the following criteria: